Diary of Lindsay Robert Turner, 1917-1918 (Vol. 2) - Part 10

 before the sun gets up that the

-day as a rule turns out well.
+day as a Rule turns out well.

-Another NSW Rept. marched in during
+Another NSW Reft. marched in during

 the day and we wonder when our

-own Victorian one will happen
+own Victorian One will happen

 along.
 As far as we know its